KarlieChen/add-an-image/README.md

 This is a bullet list:

-- I
+- eat
-- can
+- drink water
-- do
+- study
-- bullet
+- dance
-- list
+- do theater work

-* asterisks work too
+*does asterisks work?

 ## New section